eSVeeF/hierarchical-regime-trading-ml/README.md

 # 🧠 Hierarchical ML for Market Regime Detection and Trading Strategy Performance Prediction

-**Author:** Sergio Vizcaíno Ferrer
-**Degree:** Bachelor in Data Science and Engineering
-**Institution:** Universidad Carlos III de Madrid, 2025

 ---

 ## 📘 Overview

 This repository contains the implementation developed as part of my Bachelor Thesis, *“Hierarchical Machine Learning for Market Regime Detection and Trading Strategy Performance Prediction.”*

-The project explores how **market regime shifts** affect the performance of classical trading strategies such as SMA crossovers, RSI, and Bollinger Bands.
+The project explores the performance of classical trading strategies such as SMA crossovers, RSI, and Bollinger Bands, combined with **market regime fine-tuning**.
 A model that performs well under one regime can fail catastrophically in another if it assumes the underlying structure is stable.
 To address this, the framework integrates **unsupervised regime detection** with **neural network models** that forecast the profitability of trading signals while being *regime-aware*.

-> Rather than predicting raw price movements, this framework forecasts when specific trading strategies are likely to succeed or fail — providing a more interpretable, practical, and robust approach to market prediction.
+> Rather than predicting raw price movements, this framework forecasts when specific trading strategies are likely to succeed or fail, providing a more interpretable, practical, and robust approach to market prediction.

 ---